 Your buyer persona story should include all these important reference points.
 You'll know whether it's detailed enough or not because it should paint a picture of your persona.

 If, on reviewing your draft, you feel it could be more helpful/informative, go back and add more detail until the picture becomes clear.

 Do you have a copywriter on your team?
 They are often the best person for collating your data/insights and turning it into an effective buyer persona that tells the persona's story and paints the detailed picture you're looking for.

 Step 6: add your buyer persona into HubSpot or CRM

 Choose a picture and name for your persona.
 Why?
 It will help bring them to life for you and your team.
 It may sound cheesy, but actually asking 'would Sue read this?' will help you to put everything you do into perspective.

-Every quarter, review your buyer persona story to make sure the buyer persona story is still accurate.
-Update or add anything to make sure your buyer persona story is the best possible representation of your ideal customer.
+Every quarter, review your buyer persona story to make sure it's still accurate.
+Update or add new, relevant information to make sure it's the best possible representation of your customer.

-For more information about this, click below to read our follow-up article on the buyer's journey and how to engage your customer personas.
+For more information about this, click below to read our follow-up article on the buyer's journey and how to engage your buyer personas.